 Richard Van Camp: Storyteller-in-Residence

-Undergrad and Public Courses: (September 2025-April 2026)
+Undergrad and Public Courses: (Fall 2025-2026)

-Offered online, the courses will feature live sessions alternating each week with independent learning activities supported by Indigenous Teaching Assistants.
+Offered online, the course will feature live sessions alternating each week with independent learning activities supported by Indigenous Teaching Assistants.
 Richard will feature guest speakers, storytellers, film-makers, and artists in addition to his own insights and stories.

 A Chat with Richard Van Camp and Christopher Shy (November 15th, 2024)